View of Harmar Hill from the 1870s

 Reinhard Stehle (Born:1841, Binsdorf, Germany - Immigrated 1866 - Died: 1913, Marietta, Ohio)

-Reinhart Stehle bought land on top of Harmar Hill, then known as Fairview Heights, from Douglas Putnam in 1885.
+Reinhart Stehle bought land on top of Harmar Hill, then known as Fairview Heights, from Douglas Putnam around 1885.
 Reinhart said that he'd been trough one flood (1884) and he wasn't going through another - according to his grandson, Max Saik.
-He was a cobbler at Fischer & Stehle Shoes on Front Street and his family lived in the 300 block of Scammel Street at that time.
+He was a part-owner and cobbler at Fischer & Stehle Shoes on Front Street"On the Island" and his family lived in the 300 block of Scammel Street at that time.
+Reinhart built his house on the hill where tennis court #1 now stands and worked at becoming a farmer.
+He raised and sold bees and bee frames, sold milk and cream to local firms, raised registered cows, and farmed the land.
+He had the land surveyed in 1889 and sold peripheral lots on Lancaster Street and Fairview Lane to help fund his enterprises and care for his family.

 Reinhard's Registered Cows.
 (About 1913)